UChicago-Tech-Challenge-Spring-2022/uchicago-cs-course-advising-website/README.md

 ## Current TODOs:
 - Finish Notification Page (Link to Github page w/ instruction of how to set up)
-- Enable Autosave in Schedule Page (Has to use Ajax)
 - Finish the CS manual with course info from model analysis

 ## Standard Workflow